bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/adding-new-flags.md

-# Adding Flags to KAS Fleet Manager
+# Adding Flags to Fleet Manager
-This document outlines best practices and guides on how to add new flags to the KAS Fleet Manager's serve command.
+This document outlines best practices and guides on how to add new flags to the Fleet Manager's serve command.

 - [Naming Conventions](#naming-conventions)
     - [Feature Flags](#feature-flags)